Zarrie/it-in-wonderland/_posts/2022-06-02-tour-of-duty.md

 Have you ever landed a position where you spent a few years, and you were pretty happy, but when it came time for you to leave, you went on a couple of interviews only to get asked the really inconvenient question

-*"Tell me something you achieved or built on your current position"*
+*Tell me something you achieved or built on your current position*

 This is the moment when you fast-forward that couple of years you spent working on a bunch of stuff, moving Jira tickets left to right, fixing bugs, writing tests, handling new types of data in a pipeline, etc. All this without actually building something big or making any significance at all.